erik/bijou/spec/libs.md

 #Dynamically Loaded Libraries

-Bijou has the ability to load libraries written in C (or feasibly and natively compiled language) at runtime.
+Bijou has the ability to load libraries written in C (or feasibly any natively compiled language) at runtime.

 Advantages: